 |Front Office biographies

-Neal Huntington, Senior Vice President & General Manager
+Neal Huntington, Executive Vice President & General Manager

 Prior to joining the Pirates, Neal worked as a Special Assistant to the General Manager for the 2007 American League Central Division champion Cleveland Indians.
 In his role as Special Assistant to the General Manager, Huntington served as an evaluator and advisor for Cleveland General Manager Mark Shapiro, providing recommendations regarding personnel, strategic planning and decision making.
 Neal also scouted major and minor league players and provided recommendations with respect to player evaluation, acquisition and retention.
 He also provided scouting evaluations on players within the Indians organization while doing advance scouting work for a portion of the Indians' opponents.